 Cultivating a positive body image can be challenging.
 We are often our own worst critics.
 When you look in the mirror, you may zero in on one area of your body that you wish was smaller, smoother or just plain different.
 But chances are you’re the only one being so hard on yourself.
 The people who love you aren’t looking at your thighs or your crow’s feet—they only see the person who always makes them laugh, the one who cooks magnificent meals and lights up the room with a smile.

 Recognizing and celebrating the inner beauty that others see shining through rather than focusing on “fixing” your perceived flaws is an important step toward cultivating a positive body image.
 Removing the phrase, If only I looked like… from your vocabulary is another.
-“We all spend huge amounts of time comparing ourselves to others," says Ann Pardo, Director of Life Management at Canyon Ranch in Tucson.
+“We all spend huge amounts of time comparing ourselves to others," says Ann Pardo, M.A., L.P.C., B.C.C., director of life management at Canyon Ranch in Tucson.
 But in the end, these comparisons often do little more than lead us further down a path of negative thinking, of striving for some unachievable body ideal.
 So, the next time you notice yourself engaging in self-criticism, consider using these suggestions to shift gears and change course.

 Focus on You